-AASB 107.48 1.
-Council shall disclose, together with a commentary by management, the amount of significant cash and cash equivalent balances held, but not available for use by Council.
+1. Council shall disclose, together with a commentary by management, the amount of significant cash and cash equivalent balances held, but not available for use by Council.

-External restrictions
+OLG External restrictions

 - Councils may have situations where external restrictions are placed on the use of their cash, cash equivalents and investment holdings, where council is bound by legislation or third-party contractual agreement that restricts the use of funds held. - 3.
 The total of external restrictions is to be deducted from council's total cash, cash equivalents and investments resulting in the disclosure of 'Cash, cash equivalents and investments not subject to external restrictions'. - 4.
-When grant or other agreements stipulate that income generated from funds, such as interest, must be expended as part of the grant monies, it is necessary for Councils to ensure that these amounts are included in the restricted funds disclosure.

-5. The amount and nature of externally restricted cash, cash equivalents and investments should be disclosed.
+Where grants or other agreements stipulate that income generated from funds, such as interest, must be expended as part of the grant monies.
+Councils should ensure that these amounts are included in the restricted fund disclosure. - 5.
+The amount and nature of externally restricted cash, cash equivalents and investments should be disclosed.

-Internal allocations
+OLG Internal allocations

-6. Internal allocations are those cash, cash equivalents and investments that Council have allocated by resolution or policy to identified programs of works and any forward plans identified by Council.

-- 7. Given that internal allocations are at the discretion of council, they are not to be subtracted from the 'Total cash, cash equivalents and investments' line. - 8.
+- 6. Internal allocations are those cash, cash equivalents and investments that Council have allocated by resolution or policy to identified programs of works and any forward plans identified by Council. - 7.
+Given that internal allocations are at the discretion of council, they are not to be subtracted from the 'Total cash, cash equivalents and investments' line. - 8.
 Internal allocations shall include those assets, the use of which are only restricted by a resolution or policy of Council.
 These assets are disclosed with details of the nature of the internal allocation.